cometbft/cometbft/docs/qa/v034/CometBFT.md

 Therefore our testing focuses on the last Tendermint Core version (`v0.34.26`) and the CometBFT release candidate under test.

-We only run the _200 node test_, and not the _rotating node test_.
+We run the _200 node test_, but not the _rotating node test_.
 The effort of running the latter is not justified given the amount and nature of the changes we are testing with respect to the full QA cycle run previously on `v0.34.x`.
 Since the changes to the system's logic are minimal, we are interested in these performance requirements: